NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 ![Performnance Gain](Figure_Performance_V3.png)

 As shown in the performance plot above, reusing the RFFT object resulted in a huge performance improvement compared to the previous versions.
 We achieved up to 30x speed-up for arrays with lengths `<2^8`.
 And from that point on, the speed-up gradually decreases to around 2x-3x for larger arrays`.
+This shows the overhead of creating RFFT object is considerable even when plan (wisdom) is already available.

+If the goal is to compute RFFT on multiple arrays with same size, reusing the RFFT object is straightforward.
+You only create it once (in which the plan is computed as well), and then you can use it multiple times without any overhead of creating the RFFT object again.
+However, if the input sizes vary a lot, and you need to compute RFFT on arrays with a certain, different sizes sequentially, and do that again and again, then caching the RFFT objects for different sizes can be a good idea to improve performance.
+However, this requires more work to implement the caching mechanism, and it requires more memory to store the cached RFFT objects.
+This is outside the scope of this post.

 ## Conclusion
 In this post, we explored different ways to optimize the performance of RFFT computation using pyFFTW in Python.
 We started with a baseline implementation and gradually improved it by applying various optimizations, such as byte-aligning the input array, using the `pyfftw.FFTW` object directly, and reusing the RFFT object across multiple executions.
 The key takeaway from this exploration is that reusing the RFFT object can lead to significant performance improvements.